adaltas/jumbo/README.md

 #### See what have been installed

 Jumbo has list commands to describe the cluster state:
-- `listcl` to list all the clusters and the services installed on each of them;
+- `listclusters` to list all the clusters and the services installed on each of them;
-- `listvm` to list the VMs and their configurations;
+- `listvms` to list the VMs and their configurations;
+- `listservices` to list the status of each service installed on a cluster (complete or not);
-- `listcomp` to list the components installed on a machine.
+- `listcomponents` to list the components installed on a machine.

 ### Launch the cluster deployment